Alexander Baugh

 Jim Gee

 Jim grew up in Utah where he learned to love nature and the outdoors.
 After realizing his true passion is travel, Jim left a successful career to become and International tour guide and photographer; he hasn’t looked back.
-Though is tours span the world, he finds the wildlife and sense of adventure offers to be unparalleled, featuring much of it in his photography.
+Though his tours span the world, he finds the wildlife and sense of adventure offers to be unparalleled, featuring much of it in his photography.
 When is isn’t abroad Jim lives in Salt Lake City with his wife Carol.
 He also enjoys spending time with his seven grandchildren.

 More